-As shown in Table \ref{tab:sed_properties} (see the column Galaxy$_{1.2{\rm mm}}$), the inclusion of mid- and far-IR photometry leads to an excellent agreement of the integrated $M_{\star}$ value with the $M_{\star}$ sum over pixels, as well as to consistent $A_{V,{\rm star}}$ values.
-On the contrary, the inferred SFR10 and SFR100 values are systematically lower than those from both resolved SED fitting and integrated modeling with photometry up to 4.4\,$\mu$m.
-In particular, the resulting SFR10 is lower than the other two inferred total SFR10 values, as well as than the most accurate values previously published in \citet{Forster:2009} (SFR\,$=$\,101 -- 190 \sfr; see Sect. \ref{sec:pab} for details on previously published SFRs).
-Yet, the wide coverage of this photometric dataset, extending up to far-IR, allows us to estimate the total SFR from the UV and IR luminosities of the SED best-fit model \citep{Kennicutt:1998}.
-In doing so, we obtain a higher SFR (SFR$_{{\rm UV+IR}}$\,=\,105\,$\pm$\,17 \sfr), consistent with the sum over pixels.
-Investigating the causes of the systematic lower SFR10 from the integrated SED analysis with photometry up to 1.2\,mm goes beyond the purpose of this paper.
+As shown in Table \ref{tab:sed_properties} (see the column labeled Galaxy$_{1.2{\rm mm}}$), including mid- and far-IR photometry yields excellent agreement between the integrated $M_{\star}$ and its sum over pixels, as well as consistent $A_{V,{\rm star}}$ values.
+By contrast, the inferred SFR10 and SFR100 values are systematically lower than those from both resolved SED fitting and integrated modeling with photometry up to 4.4\,$\mu$m.
+In particular, the resulting SFR10 is lower than the other two inferred total SFR10 values and the most accurate values previously published in \citet{Forster:2009} (SFR\,$=$\,101 -- 190 \sfr; see Sect. \ref{sec:pab} for details on previously published SFRs).
+Yet, the wide coverage of this photometric dataset, extending up to far-IR, allowed us to estimate the total SFR from the UV and IR luminosities of the SED best-fit model \citep{Kennicutt:1998}.
+Doing so, we obtained a higher SFR (SFR$_{{\rm UV+IR}}$\,=\,105\,$\pm$\,17 \sfr), consistent with the sum over pixels.
+Investigating the causes of the systematic lower SFR10 derived from the integrated SED analysis with photometry up to 1.2\,mm is beyond the scope of this paper.